bobbingwide/tags/README.md

 New bespoke plugin.
 Originally developed to migrate content from Drupal to WordPress.

 ## Changelog
+# 0.1.0
+* Fixed: Determine lat and long automatically from address and post code,https://github.com/bobbingwide/tags/issues/5
+* Changed: Support for WordPress 5.0 and the new block editor, https://github.com/bobbingwide/tags/issues/6
+* Changed: Improve the initial selection of the Select the event selection list,https://github.com/bobbingwide/tags/issues/7
+* Tested: With WordPress 5.0.3
+* Tested: With Gutenberg 4.9.0
+* Tested: With PHP 7.2

 # 0.0.2
 * Changed: Improve display of Events https://github.com/bobbingwide/tags/issues/1